|

 content with weaknesses, insults, hardships, persecutions, and constraints, for the sake

 of Christ; for when I am weak, then I am strong."
+St. Paul embraces the reality that our

 weaknesses keep us from becoming arrogant, as if we don't need Christ.
 In this life,